jasperf/wordpress-child-theme/README.md

 ## Example Header

-Here is the child theme header code you would use for Twenty Fifteen inside style.css
+Here is the child theme header code you would use for Twenty Fifteen inside the child theme's style.css

 ```
 /*